-Here's some scary stats about flu from CDC.
-5% to 20% of the U.S. population gets the flu every year.
-That’s 9.3 million to 49 million of illness cases since 2010.
-Flu results in 31.4 million outpatient visits each year and more than 200,000 hospitalizations each year.
-58% of the deaths occurred in adults are age above 65.
+Here are some scary stats about the flu from CDC.
+5% to 20% of the U.S. population gets the flu yearly.
+That’s 9.3 million to 49 million illness cases since 2010.
+Flu results in 31.4 million outpatient visits and more than 200,000 hospitalizations annually.
+58% of the deaths occurred in adults aged above 65.
 The flu costs an estimated $10.4 billion annually in medical bills.
-It also affects employees to miss around $17 million of workday.
-In 2017-2018, the flu vaccine is rated at 40% effectiveness and prevented 5.3 million illnesses.
+It also affects employees to miss around $17 million of a workday.
+In 2017-2018, the flu vaccine was rated at 40% effectiveness and prevented 5.3 million illnesses.

 Does Cold Air Kill Germs?

 Cold air and snow do not kill germs, bacteria, or viruses.
 Most germs will stay dormant in freezing temperatures until the membranes inside break, dry off, and die (under extreme weather).
 Germs like the flu virus are more cold-resistance and can thrive in cold weather during the winter.
 Another common problem is bacteria and viruses may have already found their way into a host’s warm body.
 Our human body will provide the right temperature and nutrients for the germs, shielding them from the outside cold weather.

 Yes, cold weather actually helps germs, bacteria, and viruses spread faster.
 According to the National Institutes of Health, cold air protects the virus by forming a hard outer layer of envelope gel.
 The protected virus will stay longer in the air, thereby increasing the risk of transmission or a person inhaling it.
 Dry air with very little moisture is another common theme in cold weather.
 When the humidity level is low, air droplets are small and light, making it easier for viruses to spread airborne.
 Conversely, droplets are larger and heavier in humid conditions, making them fall faster.